Revolution in the Kingdom of Poland (1905–1907): Aftermath

 Most of the unrest occurred in 1905, but until 1906-1907, worker unrest, demonstrations and occasional armed clashes continued to occur in Poland.
-Strikes in Łódź continued until mid-1906, when only the large Russian military presence and mass layoffs of striking workers from the factories pacified the city.
+Strikes in Łódź continued until mid-1907, when only the large Russian military presence and mass layoffs of striking workers from the factories pacified the city.
 The unrest in Poland forced the Russians to keep an army of 250,000-300,000 soldiers there, an army even larger than the one fighting the Japanese in the east.

+In early 1907, the Financial Times indicated that the "labour disturbances in Poland were handicapping trade."
+Mill owners were still anxious about the "labor question," and new investments in mill equipment were poorly justified.
+The Financial Times also reported that building and iron trades were reduced to "stagnation."
+Higher costs of manufacturing in Poland were also pushing some business to the Far East and Siberia.
+In 1908, trade and industry in Poland were beginning a slow recovery after the years of strikes and disorder.
+The Financial Times reported that the iron industry had been most severely impacted.

 Piłsudski's Combat Organization of the Polish Socialist Party, founded in 1904, contributed to some escalation of the hostilities and became more active during the over few years.
 It started its campaign of assassinations and robberies mostly from 1906, but it grew much less active towards the end of the decade.
 Piłsudski's faction was temporarily weakened, and the PPS split; however, by 1909, Piłsudski's faction had again regained prominence on the Polish underground political scene.
 Piłsudski eventually succeeded in securing Polish independence and became an important political figure in interwar Poland.

 Another consequence was the evolution of Polish political parties and thought.
 National consciousness had risen among the Polish peasants.
 Despite the failure to achieve the most radical goals of the revolution, the Russian government conceded some of the demands, both in the social and in the political spheres, which counteracted the defeatist feelings among many Poles, who still remembered the total defeat of previous uprisings.
 In particular, Russification was partially reversed in education in Poland.